 Following his passion, Kalpen Modi attended Howell High School, for its Fine and Performing Arts Specialized Learning Center.
 He completed his senior year at Freehold Township High School.
 He then attended the University of California, Los Angeles, majoring in sociology and performance.
-While performing in several school productions in the 1990s, he simultaneously landed television parts in such programs as Buffy the Vampire Slayer, Spin City and Sabrina, the Teenage Witch.
+While performing in several school productions in the 1990s, he simultaneously landed parts on such television programs as Buffy the Vampire Slayer, Spin City and Sabrina, the Teenage Witch.

 However, work was sporadic and often limited to comedic ethnic roles.
 Though reluctant at first, Kalpen took the advice of friends and family and anglicized his name, changing it to Kal Penn.
 As a result, his job offers escalated by 50 percent.

 In 2001, Kal Penn had a supporting role in the film American Desi, a romantic comedy that explored race and identity of young ethnic Americans.
 Then came National Lampoon’s Van Wilder in 2002.
-Through the critics dubbed it "unfunny" and it proved dismal at the box office, the film provided Penn with good exposure.
+Though some critics described it as "unfunny" and it proved dismal at the box office, the film provided Penn with good exposure.

-This was followed up with Harold and Kumar go to White Castle, a surprise sleeper hit that spawned two sequels, Harold and Kumar Escape from Guantanamo Bay and A Very Merry Harold and Kumar 3-D Christmas.
-In 2006, Penn had a brief but important supporting role as Stanford, the henchman of Lex Luthor, in Superman Returns.
+This was followed up with Harold and Kumar go to White Castle (2004), a surprise sleeper hit that later spawned two sequels, Harold and Kumar Escape from Guantanamo Bay (2008) and A Very Merry Harold and Kumar 3-D Christmas (2011).
+In 2006, Penn had a brief but important supporting role as Stanford, a henchman employed by Lex Luthor, in Superman Returns.

 In January 2007, Penn appeared in a role he initially turned down because he thought it supported racial profiling.
-Cast as Ahmed Amar, a teenage terrorist, in the sixth season of 24, Kal Penn eventually accepted the role and went on to appear in four episodes.
-That same year, Penn joined the cast of medical drama House, playing a member of Dr. House's medical diagnostic team.
+Cast as Ahmed Amar, a teenage terrorist, in the sixth season of 24, Penn eventually accepted the role.
+That same year, he joined the cast of medical drama House, playing a member of Dr. House's medical diagnostic team.
 He appeared for the next two seasons, until he was called for a very different role.